robinozer/PythonProject/README.md

         "Yellow", "Green", "Red", "Orange"
     ],
 ```
-- This was followed by a far more sophisticated model shown below.
-The model, when used, threw close to 80 errors in GitPod and ultimately proved to be too complex for me to work with at this stage.
-However, I recognize that it is built to handle a very large data set while keeping things organized.
-In this sense it is similar to the classes shown in the future features section.
+- This was followed by a more sophisticated model shown below.
+The model proved to be too complex for me to work with at this stage as there were numerous syntax errors in GitPod.

 ```
 OptionItem: {